Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

  **Note: If user come situation with "**response late, purchase success**", User need to use apps between three days for Acknowledged.
 Otherwise item will be refunded!
 This is Google rule!**

- **Note-2: At fresh start, all products return true for better user experience, after second application call it return products real status!
+ **Note-2: At fresh start, you can set "shouldFirstProductsReturnTrue" to true in order to  return products states  -> true for better user experience

   **Note-3: add this below commands inside application tag  in manifest